 Instagram is still one of the most popular social networks.
 However, the multitude of possibilities that Insta offers also harbors some risks.
-Parents should make sure that the app is set to child-proof when they log in for the first time.
+Parents should make sure that the app is set up in a childproof manner when they log in for the first time.
 This can prevent dangers such as cybergrooming, hate messages or cyberbullying.
-In this section, we provide you with important information that you should know if your child uses Instagram.
+In this topic area, we give you important information about the settings you should know when your child uses Instagram.

-After registering with Instagram, you can create your own profile, similar to Facebook.
-Here you can enter a profile picture and personal data, such as your place of residence or certain preferences.
+The own profile or the so-called bio can be set up with profile picture and personal data.
+This includes, for example, the place of residence, certain preferences or a link to a website.
 All uploaded posts are then stored in the profile, which can be viewed by other users depending on the privacy settings.

 In addition to many companies, numerous influencers also use Instagram to earn money by promoting products.
 They try to influence the young generation with their posts.
 Negative influences can often be seen through distorted representations of reality and problematic content and role models .
 You can find out more about influencers in our related topic area.

-If young people are nevertheless confronted with inappropriate posts or messages, Instagram offers the possibility to block and/or report posts, accounts or messages.
-In this way, they are no longer displayed and may even be completely deleted from Instagram.
+If young people are nevertheless confronted with inappropriate posts or messages, Instagram offers the option of blocking and/or reporting posts, accounts or messages.
+This way, they are no longer displayed and may even be completely deleted by Instagram.
+Saferinternet.at offers step-by-step instructions for this.

 Regardless of the pictures and videos of other users, young people should also pay special attention to what they upload to Instagram themselves.
 To feel safer here, you as parents and the young people themselves can ask the following questions, for example: